 Romaine Brooks (1874-1970)

-Romaine Brooks authentication from $175.
-Romaine Brooks appraisal from $25.
-Romaine Brooks certificates of authenticity (COA).
-Romaine Brooks analysis, research, scientific tests, full authentications.
+We perform Romaine Brooks art authentication, appraisal, certificates of authenticity (COA), analysis, research, scientific tests, full art authentications.
 We will help you sell your Romaine Brooks or we will sell it for you.

 Romaine Brooks, born Beatrice Romaine Goddard, was an American portrait painter who spent much of her life in Europe.
 Brooks is known for painting women dressed in a masculine or androgynous fashion.
 Brooks usually painted models, friends, artists, performers and aristocrats.

 Brooks was born in Rome and lived in France and Italy for many years as a poor art student.
 Brooks was raised by her mother, who constantly moved around Europe.
 She lived with a foster family in New York for part of her childhood, living with very little money.